bartubisgin/QSVTinQiskit-2021-Europe-Hackathon-Winning-Project-/README.md

 7-Add these circuits end to end as many times needed with different values for the found phases (so add the circuit block to the end with something similar of a for statement with different phase values).

-8-Obtain the unitary embedding of the transformation you desired.
+8-Obtain the unitary embedding of the arbitrary transformation you desired.

 9-Extract results!